 Importance of Meeting Financial Obligations

 CGI considers all financial obligations payable immediately, unless otherwise stated.
-A student may not be issued official transcripts, letters of recommendation, certificates of completion or have the ability to register for future certificates until all finances are paid in full.
-Upon completion of the certificate, any outstanding financial balance is due and payable immediately
+A student may not be granted recommendation to graduate, issued letters of recommendation, certificates of completion or have the ability to register for future certificates until all finances are paid in full.

 Financial Obligations for Withdrawn Students